 - Roofing

-Although federal officials institute workplace safety standards, few employers follow them.
+Although federal officials institute workplace safety standards, they’re not always enforced, and employers don’t always follow them.
 Employees who suffer work-related TBIs may qualify for workers’ compensation benefits.

 A person’s accident will dictate how severe their head injury is.
 For example, worse TBIs are more likely to result from motor vehicle crashes than sports injuries.
 Determining the severity of a brain injury is crucial to receiving proper treatment.